Turmeric & Mental Energy: Research on Alertness & Cognitive Vitality

 Why Turmeric Is Being Studied for Mental Energy

-- Inflammatory pathways that may impact mental fatigue
+- Inflammatory pathways associated with mental fatigue

-- Oxidative stress reduction in brain tissue
+- Oxidative stress balance within brain tissue

-- Neuroinflammatory response involving microglia
+- Neuroinflammatory responses involving microglial activity

 What Current Research Is Exploring